jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 <img src="/assets/tensorflow/mnist.png" style="border:none; width:40%;">
 </div>

 The MNIST dataset contains handwritten digits with examples shown as above.
-It has a training set of 60,000 examples, and a test set of 10,000 examples.
+It has a training set of 60,000 examples and a test set of 10,000 examples.
 The following python file from TensorFlow [mnist_softmax.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/mnist/mnist_softmax.py) train a linear classifier for MNist digit recognition.
 The following model reaches an accuracy of **92%**.

 ```python
 """A very simple MNIST classifier.